Siphon880gh/quiz-gsheet/README.md

 You can select choices by clicking them or pressing your keyboard 1,2,3,4..9 depending on the number of multiple choices.
 A question with greater than 9 multiple choices will only support the keys 1,2,3,4...9 and you would have to click manually for the other choices.
 Usually questions that are Select all that apply (SATA) have that many choices.

 ## :triangular_ruler: Architecture:
 I used Composer to install the PHP Google API client.
 There was no documentation on Google's site on how to authenticate using the PHP Google API client, but I figured it out like this: The API client selected for Google Sheet API (versus other Google API's) that then connected gsheet/folder/quiz_name.php using credential file at keys/.
 The quiz named PHP file has the spreadsheet url and tab name necessarily to connect, and the Google Sheet has been shared to the email associated to the service account.
 The Google Sheet API would connect to the Google Sheet ID which the PHP code extracts from the Google Sheet URL.
+If the quiz `$inputs` include `spreadsheetLocal`, `connect-gsheet.php` loads the CSV via `connect-local-csv.php` and the same row-to-JSON encoding path as the API response; `quiz-engine.php` skips credentials and Composer in that case.

 The credential file was generated from the service account at the Google Cloud platform when creating a private json key and it downloaded a file.
 The spreadsheet URL is just for the front facing when you click "Google Sheet" at the top bar, for your admin editing convenience.
 You must keep link the PHP quiz file to the credential file at keys/ with the "creds" field.